stephabauva/tweets_sentiment_analysis/README.md

 $ docker build --tag=tweet_flask .
 $ docker run -p  12345:12345 tweet_flask
 ```
+Executing this last line of code might take a little while as the model is training for the first time.
+A .pkl is created containing the trained model.

 **Step 03: copy the address http://0.0.0.0:12345/ and paste it in your browser**